James Linegar

 James Linegar is an English professional rugby union footballer who plays as a fly-half for Bath Rugby and the England national under-18 rugby union team.

 Early life

 Linegar started playing rugby union at his father's club in Bradford on Avon, and later played for Chippenham RFC as well as for Kingswood School, where he studied for a BTEC in Sport and an A-Level in Psychology his rugby coaches included renowned former player Matt Banahan.
-He later studied at Bath University where he played British Universities and Colleges Sport (BUCS) Super Rugby.
+He later studied at the University of Bath where he played British Universities and Colleges Sport (BUCS) Super Rugby.

 Club career

 In February 2024, he was part of the Bath U18 team which won the Premiership Rugby U18 Academy League title.
 In May 2024, Bath Rugby announced that Linegar had signed his first professional contract.

 He started at fly-half for Bath in the Premiership Rugby Cup against Exeter Chiefs in September 2025 for his professional debut.